videolan/x265/doc/reST/cli.rst

 .. option:: --b-pyramid, --no-b-pyramid

 	Use B-frames as references, when possible.
 Default enabled

+.. option:: --force-flush <integer>

+	Force the encoder to flush frames.
+Default is 0.

+	Values:
+	0 - flush the encoder only when all the input pictures are over.
+	1 - flush all the frames even when the input is not over. slicetype decision may change with this option.
+	2 - flush the slicetype decided frames only.

 Quality, rate control and rate distortion options
 =================================================